PrestaShop/docs/src/content/1.7/development/architecture/migration-guide/Identifiable-object-forms.md

 * _Form data provider_ - responsible for data retrieval either by identifiable object id or by providing default values.
 * _Form builder_ - used for rendering form content.
+* _Form data handler_ - used to handle form data after it is submitted.

 ## Form data provider